The Framework

 Inventory

-Build the Cryptographic Bill of Materials across two layers.
-Pre-CBOM discovery captures operational truth: system boundaries, trust boundaries, data flows, and likely cryptographic surfaces in business language.
-CBOM normalization converts that to algorithm-level inventory with explicit Evidence Confidence per record: Verified, Documented, Inferred, Assumed, or Unknown.
+Build the CycloneDX-aligned Cryptographic Bill of Materials across two layers.
+Discovery captures operational truth: system boundaries, trust boundaries, data flows, and likely cryptographic surfaces in business language.
+Normalization converts that to algorithm-level inventory with explicit Evidence Confidence per record: Verified, Documented, Inferred, Assumed, or Unknown.
 Unknown evidence halts action routing; it does not produce recommendations.

 03